TV Meteorologist

 How does your performance get evaluated?
 Like, beyond being professional and comfortable on-camera, what makes for either a good or bad weatherperson?

-Asked by Scoopz over 9 years ago
+Asked by Scoopz almost 10 years ago

 Hi, Scoopz.
 It can vary from city to city.
 Some might be more interested in how much you know about meteorology, or snow vs. severe weather vs. hurricanes.
 Some are give a bigger nod to being telegenic.
 Also, in some markets research is done on air talent with focus groups.
 One of more important factors can be involvement in the community, also web and social media skills.
 Thanks.